Kookaburra

-Kookaburras (pronounced /ˈkʊkəbʌrə/) are terrestrial tree kingfishers of the genus Dacelo native to Australia and New Guinea, which grow to between 28 and 47 cm in length and weigh around 300 g.
+Kookaburras (pronounced /ˈkʊkəbʌrə/ KUU-kə-buh-rə) are terrestrial tree kingfishers of the genus Dacelo native to Australia and New Guinea, which grow to between 28 and 47 cm in length and weigh around 300 g.
 The name is a loanword from Wiradjuri guuguubarra, onomatopoeic of its call.
 The loud, distinctive call of the laughing kookaburra is widely used as a stock sound effect in situations that involve an Australian bush setting or tropical jungle, especially in older movies.

 They are found in habitats ranging from humid forest to arid savannah, as well as in suburban areas with tall trees or near running water.
-Though they belong to the larger group known as "kingfishers", kookaburras are not closely associated with water.
+Though they are a species of kingfisher, kookaburras are not closely associated with water.

 Taxonomy

 The genus Dacelo was introduced by English zoologist William Elford Leach in 1815.
 The type species is the laughing kookaburra.
 The name Dacelo is an anagram of alcedo, the Latin word for a kingfisher.
 A molecular study published in 2017 found that the genus Dacelo, as then defined, was paraphyletic.
 The shovel-billed kookaburra was previously classified in the monotypic genus Clytoceyx, but was reclassified into Dacelo based on phylogenetic evidence.